ujjwal-kr/ip-upvote/README.md

 **Please don't do this to the main UrbanDictionary website, I will soon reach out those guys about this issue**

 ## Some real threat
-I'm just saying, I think someone can use buch of automated VPN proxies to make literally thousands of requests to the upvote system.
+I'm just saying, I think someone can use bunch of automated VPN proxies to make literally thousands of requests to the upvote system.
 And making it undetectable will be like a walk in the park.